 The industry has proven its resilience and ability to reinvent itself

 Tomb shone a light on the pandemic’s impact on the title and broader real estate and mortgage industries.
 When the pandemic began two years ago, the industry came together quickly to advance necessary legislation, identify workarounds for in-person transactions, and find solutions for uncommon challenges and scenarios.
 “Our industry is so amazing… we must make sure we elevate that and remind [ourselves] how important it is to collaborate,” Tomb said.

 George Foreman, two-time World Heavyweight Champion and globally recognized entrepreneur, closed out FORES22 with an important reminder for the entire industry: if you’ve fought and won once, you can do it again.
-After nearly a decade away from the sport, Foreman came back to boxing in 1994 and became the oldest heavyweight champion of all time.
-Foreman reminded attendees that resilience is a trait that can enable businesses to reinvent themselves in order to win time and time again when times change.
-The title and mortgage industry have proven that resilience and capacity for reinvention is in their DNA.
+After nearly a decade away from the sport, Foreman returned to boxing in 1994 and became the oldest heavyweight champion of all time.
+Foreman reminded attendees that resilience is a trait that can enable businesses to reinvent themselves to win time and time again.
+The title and mortgage industry has proven that resilience and capacity for reinvention are in their DNA.